Why Manchester United Could Miss Champions League Even if They Win Europa League

 Man United risk Champions League ban

-Manchester United could face a UEFA Champions League ban next season because of their co-owner, Sir Jim Ratcliffe.
+However, even if they defeat Spurs in the final, Manchester United could still face a UEFA Champions League ban next season because of their co-owner, Sir Jim Ratcliffe.

-According to Manchester Evening News, Ratcliffe also holds a significant stake in Ligue 1 side OGC Nice, who are currently in fourth place and on track to qualify for the competition.
+According to Manchester Evening News, he also holds a significant stake in Ligue 1 side OGC Nice, which is currently in fourth place and on track to qualify for the elite tournament.

-UEFA rules prohibit two clubs under the same ownership from competing in the same European tournament.
+Per 90Min, UEFA rules prohibit two clubs under the same ownership from competing in the same European tournament, which could see United blocked if the French side also qualifies.

-While UEFA made an exception this season for Manchester City and Girona, both owned by City Football Group, Manchester United are reportedly hoping for similar leniency.
+UEFA made an exception this season for Manchester City and Girona, which the City Football Group owns, with United not yet gthe same leniency.

 Tensions around Ratcliffe's dual ownership have been growing, especially after Jean-Clair Todibo’s failed transfer to Old Trafford from Nice earlier this year.